Heartless (The Weeknd song): Lyrics

 Lyrically, "Heartless" sees the Weeknd returning to his infamous party and playboy lifestyle after his disappointment with previous relationships.
 Throughout the song, he presents himself as a "heartless" person who engages in promiscuity and over-indulgence in drugs and alcohol.
+The song's chorus references the Weeknd's collaboration with American rapper Future on the latter's "Low Life" with the lyrics "Low life for life 'cause I'm heartless".

 Critical reception

-The song was met with widespread acclaim, being praised for its production, catchiness and the Weeknd's vocals.
+The song received critical acclaim.
+Many praised its production, catchiness and the Weeknd's vocals.
 It was ranked as the 39th best song of 2019 by Complex.
 On a statement discussing the single's position on the list, Jessica McKinney complimented the song's production and its unique vibe.
 On March 6, 2020, Entertainment Weekly named "Heartless" the Weeknd's 11th best single, stating that "everything about the song is colossal".

 Accolades

 Commercial performance

 "Heartless" entered the Billboard Hot 100 at number 32 on the issue dated December 7, 2019, becoming the highest-debuting single of the week.
 The following week, it jumped 31 positions to the number one position on the chart, becoming the Weeknd's fourth number-one single in the United States.
-However, on the issue dated December 21, 2019, "Heartless" fell sixteen places out of the top ten to number 17 partly due to Christmas songs overtaking the upper half of the chart, becoming the biggest drop from the number-one spot in the chart's 61-year history.
+Christmas songs began overtaking the upper half of the chart on the issue dated December 21, 2019, causing "Heartless" to drop sixteen places to number 17.
+It became the biggest drop from the number-one spot in the chart's 61-year history.
 The song later returned to the top ten (at number four) after the release of After Hours on the issue dated April 4, 2020, its first week in the top ten since December 2019.
-On April 5, 2022, "Heartless" was awarded a 3x Platinum certification from the Recording Industry Association of America (RIAA) for selling two million units in the United States.
-It was the final new number one single of 2010s in the United States.
+On April 5, 2022, "Heartless" was awarded a 3× Platinum certification from the Recording Industry Association of America (RIAA) for selling two million units in the United States.
+It was the final new number one single of the 2010s in the United States.

 On the Rolling Stone Top 100 Songs chart, the song debuted at number fourteen, lodging 11.1 million streams after two days of tracking.
 In its second week, The song ascended at number one, becoming the Weeknd's first number-one song on the chart.

 In the singer's native Canada, "Heartless" reached number three on the Canadian Hot 100.
 In the United Kingdom, the song reached number ten, becoming the Weeknd's seventh top-10 hit in the country.